-I first and foremost aim to provide fundamental contributions related to the algorithms, methods and techniques used in network science, including network models, computing network metrics such as the diameter and node centrality, community detection and motif detection.
+I first and foremost aim to provide fundamental contributions related to the algorithms, methods and techniques used in network science, including network models, computing network metrics such as the diameter and node centrality, community detection and motif recognition.
 This line of research continues that of my PhD thesis titled Algorithms and Analyzing and Mining Real-World Graphs (text, presentation).
 Other topics include: computational aspects of algorithms for analyzing large-scale network data, network visualization, high performance network data processing and large-scale network data management.

 - Knowledge discovery in networks

 The second pillar of my research deals with analyzing, visualizing and mining large-scale network data from a range of application domains.
 The aim is to answer important research questions from these domains by using cutting edge network science algorithms.
-Since September 2015, I am closely affiliated with the CORPNET project at the University of Amsterdam, where I focus on network-related questions on corporate governance as seen from the domain of political economy.
+Since September 2015, I am affiliated with the CORPNET project at the University of Amsterdam, where I focus on network-related questions on corporate governance as seen from the domain of political economy.
 In particular, I work on analyzing corporate and economic networks in which firms are connected based on for example interlocking directorates and ownership.
 Other applications are often addressed through specific projects.

 Sometimes, a project or paper results in a piece of hopefully reusable software, e.g.: